South Park Wood & Hay Lodge Park, Peebles

 TERRAIN: South Park Wood has steep slopes, crags and, in some areas, significant undergrowth.
 Hay Lodge Park is open parkland with pushchair friendly paths, grassy slopes, playing fields and many individual trees.

-TERRAIN SPECIAL NOTE: Neidpath railway tunnel (disused) is a route choice option on all TD5 courses.
+TERRAIN SPECIAL NOTE: Neidpath railway tunnel (disused) is a route choice option on BLUE and BROWN courses only (note this is a change from previous advice when it was all TD5 courses).
 It is long, unlit and pitch black in the middle, so requires a headtorch/torch for you to be able to pass along it safely.
 The tunnel will be labelled and marked on the map with dashed red lines.

 DRESS: Please check the weather forecast and dress appropriately.
 Please note that parts of the terrain can often be muddy and slippery so please be prepared.
 Studded shoes with good grip are strongly recommended.
 Full leg cover is required.